Broad-tailed hummingbird: Nest construction

 In 70% of cases, females return to their nest site from one year to the next.
 Females build their nest alone, without the male help.
 The overall nest construction may take around 4 to 5 days.
 The nest has an overall cup shape and is stuck to a tree branch with spider webs, camouflaged by the addition of an external layer of lichen, moss, and tree material.
 Nest material can be stolen by other females for the construction of a nest.

 Brooding

 The female will lay two white eggs of around 1.2-1.5 cm in length and incubate them alone for around 16 to 19 days.
 Nest cup diameter increases as the chicks age.
 Chicks are altricial at their hatch, and will take around 10 to 12 days for feathering.
 The female will stay with the fledged young up to several weeks.

 Conservation status

-This species conservation status is "Least Concern", indicating it is not an endangered species, having a wide range and moderate population size, although one survey indicated a 52% decline in population between 1966 and 2015.
+The IUCN has assessed this species with a status of Least Concern, indicating it is not a threatened species, having a both a large range – 1660000 km2 – and a population size estimated to be 9.8 million individuals.
+One survey indicated a 52% decline in population between 1966 and 2015.
 It appears to be adapted to human-modified habitats.